Common Workflows

 - Switch to

-plannerfor read-only repository analysis. - Ask for architecture, ownership, or implementation planning.
+plannerfor read-only repository analysis. - Ask for repo structure, responsible code, or implementation planning.

 - Follow links into the code or docs once you know the right area.